 Some places where my work has appeared include: The Australasian Journal of Philosophy, Faith and Philosophy, and Oxford Studies in Philosophy of Religion.
 A listing of my publications is available on my PhilPapers Profile.

 In 2016, I published a monograph in the Oxford Studies in Analytic Theology series, entitled In Defense of Conciliar Christology: A Philosophical Essay.
 In that book I argue that the philosophical objections to the traditional Christian doctrine of the incarnation fail.
-In early 2019 I will publish another book on Christology in the same series, entitled In Defense of Extended Conciliar Christology: A Philosophical Essay.
+In early 2019 I published another book on Christology in the same series, entitled In Defense of Extended Conciliar Christology: A Philosophical Essay.
 In that book I argue that the philosophical objections against the conjunction of Conciliar Christology and five common theses in traditional Christology fail.
 I have another book forthcoming in the Cambridge Elements series on the philosophy of the incarnation.

-I was recently awarded an Academic Cross Training Grant from the John Templeton Foundation for the 2018-2021 academic years.
+I was awarded an Academic Cross Training Grant from the John Templeton Foundation for the 2018-2021 academic years.
 During that time, I will be studying psychology with an eye toward seeing the evidential confirmation or disconfirmation that contemporary psychology lends to the great works of Christian Moral Perfection (e.g., The Spiritual Combat; The Imitation of Christ).

 I am the husband of another philosopher: her name is Faith Glavey Pawl.
 I am the proud father of one son and four daughters.